 This is an offline method; you will need a second computer to copy the zip archive specified and moved to the MacBook Pro 2012 or use Ethernet (with adapter) to download this archive.

-The wireless chip is from Broadcom, the firmware version is B43.
+The wireless chip is from Broadcom, and the firmware version is B43.

 Copy the file on a flash drive and move it into a folder on the MacBook Pro,

 Now extract the archive.

 Open Terminal and enter the commands specified below.